-4.5.1.
-A game ends immediately when a player wins, or the game is a draw.

-4.5.1a If a player loses a game, and the game does not end, all objects the player controls are cleared, and then all objects in zones owned by the player are removed from the game.
-Objects that are not removed this way remain in the game until they would return to a zone owned by the player, in which case they are then removed from the game.
+- 4.5.1.
+A game ends immediately when a player wins, or the game is a draw. - 4.5.1a If a player loses a game, and the game does not end, all objects the player controls are cleared, and then all objects owned by the player are removed from the game.
+The player and their hero cease to exist for the remainder of the game.